-&lt;sup>3 As this Court previously explained, Singh, 368 F. Supp.
-2d at 69-70, discrimination occurs under the ADA's accommodation clause when a defendant fails impairment (2) that is related to a major life activity (3) and that it substantially limits that major life activity.
+In light of the foregoing, the only issue remaining for this Court to determine is the existence and nature of the disability itself.
+Indeed, this Court previously noted that while plaintiff had demonstrated (sufficient to withstand summary judgment) that she had some kind of impairment, whether it was a disability for purposes of the ADA had not been established.
+Singh, 368 F. Supp.
+2d at 63.
+To show that she has a disability for purposes of the ADA, plaintiff must prove that "(1) [s]he suffers from an impairment; (2) the impairment limits an activity that constitutes a major life activity under the Act; and (3) the limitation is substantial."
 Haynes v.
 Williams, 392 F.3d 478, 481-82 (D.C.
 Cir.
 2004) (citing § 12102(2)(A) of the ADA and construing its language that a protected disability is "a physical or mental impairment that substantially limits one or more of the major life activities of [an] individual").
 The Court already held that plaintiff had an impairment of some sort, whether it be a learning disability, as plaintiff contends, or depression, as defendant believes.
 Singh, 368 F. Supp.
 2d at 63.
-Accordingly, the remainder of these Findings of Fact & Conclusions of Law shall be limited to discussing the only remaining issue: whether plaintiff suffered from a disability as defined by the ADA.
+Accordingly, the remainder of these Findings of Fact & Conclusions of Law shall be limited to discussing the only remaining issue: whether plaintiff's impairment substantially limits a major life activity.
+If it does so, then it is a disability under the ADA.